Grodno: Culture

 In 21 club municipal offices are more than 220 collectives, circles, and studios in which about 6500 children and adults engage in amateur performances.
 Of 83 on-stage performance groups 39 are ranked "national", 43 "exemplary", and one "professional".

 Every two years since 1996 the Festival of National Cultures, the largest in Belarus, attracts many visitors to the city.

 Various festivals, national holidays and ceremonies are held annually in Grodno, among them "Student's spring", an international celebration of piano music or the republican festival of theatrical youth.

 In 2001 the Grodno regional executive committee established the Alexander Dubko award, named for the governor of Grodnenshchina, for the best creative achievements in the sphere of culture.
 84 persons have been awarded this prize.

-Visa-free entrance to Grodno

-From 26 October 2016 residents of 77 countries can travel to Grodno and the Grodno District without a visa and stay there for up to 10 days.